-- Better: Non-local grass-finished meat and pasture-raised pork purchased through a good-quality company
+- Better: Non-local grass-finished and pasture-raised meats purchased from a reputable company.

 - Best: Wild birds, local pasture-raised poultry and eggs from local, pasture-raised hens purchased directly from the farmer.

-- Good: Organic, omega-3 eggs and meat from “free range” chickens.
+- Good: Organic eggs, omega-3 eggs and meat from “free range” chickens and turkeys.

 - Best: Fresh locally, organically or biodynamically grown fresh fruits and vegetables.